cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 #### 2. Returning the String

-Asking the 3D printer to return a copy of the note, or the original note, is achieved by modifying the threedee_print function.
+Asking the 3D printers to return a copy of the note, or the original note, is achieved by modifying the threedee_print function.

 {% highlight rust %}
 // The printers will print the nameplate and return the note